Synonym(s)

 - chronic venous insufficiency (CVI)

-In larger studies (Kim et al. 2015) the following were described as associated diseases: hypertension (16%), diabetes mellitus (10%).
-The extent to which these concomitant diseases are significant for the pathogenesis of the disease remains open.
+In larger studies (Kim et al. 2015), associated diseases were described as: hypertension (16%), diabetes mellitus (10%).
+To what extent these "concomitant diseases" are significant for the pathogenesis of the clinical picture remains open.

 ManifestationThis section has been translated automatically.